Skip to Main Content

 Seen a Salamander?
 Vernal Pools are Unique Habitats

-The refreshing rains we’ve been having over the past few weeks have been a boon to amphibians that need standing water to breed and lay their eggs.
+Refreshing rains in the early spring are a boon to amphibians that need standing water to breed and lay their eggs.
 Temporary bodies of water found in shallow depressions in woodlands and other low-lying areas during the spring are called vernal pools.
 These seasonal, ephemeral pools are critical aquatic habitats for many species of salamanders and frogs that require a safe place to reproduce without the presence of predatory fish.
 Each year, thousands of moist-skinned creatures emerge from underground hibernation and migrate to vernal pools to mate and pass on their genes to the next generation.

 A group of people standing around a vernal pool in a hardwood forest; vernal pools look like really large puddles, just quite a bit bigger.